ietheredge/stereocam/README.md

-#Housekeeping scripts to perform at start up of raspberrypi. these scripts are run (in Raspbian)
+#Housekeeping scripts to perform at start up of raspberrypi (running Raspbian)

 #You may need to:
 sudo chmod +x startup_mailer.py